-- See for details of the following conditions
+- See “Disorders of amino acid metabolism” for details of the following conditions

-- If serum ammonia is elevated → increased glutamine and decreased glutamate → low GABA synthesis and GABAergic tone → typical features of hyperammonenic encephalopathy
+- Elevated serum ammonia levels disrupt the balance between glutamine, glutamate, α-ketoglutarate, and GABA through the actions of glutamate dehydrogenase and glutamine synthetase, resulting in increased glutamine and decreased glutamate levels → low GABA synthesis and GABAergic tone → typical features of hyperammonemic encephalopathy:

-Liver failure: naturally occurring nitrogenous wastes in the blood accumulate to toxic levels secondary to impaired urea cycle function in damaged hepatocytes and/or shunting of blood from the portal vein to collateral circulations.
+- Liver failure: naturally occurring nitrogenous wastes in the blood accumulate to toxic levels secondary to impaired urea cycle function in damaged hepatocytes and/or shunting of blood from the portal vein to collateral circulations→ hepatic encephalopathy

 - Kidney failure: inability to excrete excess ammonia as urea